NJUPT-SAST/sast-evento/README.md

 ## Install

-For Arch Linux users, you could use the following command to install.
+For Linux users, you could use the following command to install.

+Arch Linux

 ```bash
 paru -S sast-evento